Wind energy investors can greatly reduce operations and maintenance costs and increase power output with more active approaches to asset management.

 But, by adopting more active approaches that would include monitoring the effectiveness of existing turbine yaw and pitch settings, and subsequently adjusting, operators can see gains of up to 5% across a portfolio.

-“In isolation, these adjustments may seem too small to make a fundamental difference to project performance,” says Gareth Brown, Managing Director, Clir.
+“In isolation, these adjustments may seem too small to make a fundamental difference to project performance,” says Gareth Brown, CEO, Clir.
 “But while each represents a ‘marginal gain’, collectively we tend to see overall performance improvements of up to 5%.”

 “The wind industry’s relatively short maturation over the last 25 years or so, coupled with a move to merchant operations, means that we’re constantly learning how to extract better performance from our assets,” he continued.

-“But too often, current operations and maintenance strategies are reactive, and fail to realise the potential for performance gains from wind energy equipment.
+“But too often, current operations and maintenance strategies are reactive, and fail to realize the potential for performance gains from wind energy equipment.

 “As the industry evolves, this will clearly have to change, particularly as projects see the expiration of subsidy, push for lifetime extension, or come out of manufacturer warranty.
 We know that investors are starting to look more closely at their returns, which will materially affect their decisions on which projects to acquire or hold.”